CarlDownsOracle/oci-opentelemetry/oci-metrics-otel/README.md

 ---
 ## Functions Service

-I need to transform between the raw metrics formats and some way to make the Datadog API calls.
+I need to transform between the raw metrics formats and some way to make the OTEL Connector API calls.
 The [OCI Functions Service](http://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm) is a natural fit for the task.
 Functions integrate nicely with Service Connector Hub as a target and can scale up depending on the demand.
 That lets me focus on writing the logic needed without needing to address how to